fhui28/CBFM/README.md

 Thanks heaps!

-Finally, please note Github issues is a place to post any bugs/issues/unusual behavior in relation to the package. **Do not post any feature requests or general statistical modeling questions**.
+Finally, please note Github issues is a place to post any bugs/issues/unusual behavior in relation to the package. **Please do not post any feature general statistical modeling questions**.
 They will very likely be ignored and/or deleted without prior consent.
 Much appreciated.